cuhksam/emnlp2019.github.io/_pages/participants.md

 2. By sending an [email request](mailto:c.viaene@brusselsbookingdesk.be) to the Brussels Booking Desk.
 3. By calling the Brussels Booking Desk at 0032 2 552 00 05 (Monday to Friday, during office hours, CMT) and speaking with Charlotte Viaene.

 **Note that the official hotel event rates will begin to expire on Tuesday, September 18th, 2018**.

+## Visa Information

+Since visa applications can almost 2-4 months to be approved, we advise that you apply as soon as possible.
+If you require an invitation letter for your visa application, please send an email to [emnlp2018@kuleuven.be](mailto:emnlp2018@kuleuven.be) with the following information:

+* Your full name as it appears in your passport
+* Your work address
+* The name(s) of any accepted papers
+* The email address of the embassy that will handle your request